 Add-ons

 The ROOK Connect platform offers multiple add-ons to customize the data integration architecture.
-Core features like Time Zone alignment and Data Cleaning are enabled by default, while advanced capabilities such as Granular Data extraction, Notification Webhooks, and hourly Steps Events require manual activation.
-Furthermore, the Pre-Existing Data feature automatically retrieves up to seven days of historical records for API-based sources upon the initial user connection, facilitating immediate health metric analysis.
+Core capabilities such as Time Zone alignment and Data Cleaning are activated by default, while optional ones such as Granular Data extraction, Notification Webhooks, hourly Steps Events, Lab Data, Clinical Ready, Device Metadata, and User Health Profile require manual activation.
+Pre-Existing Data automatically retrieves up to seven days of historical records for API-based sources on the initial user connection, enabling immediate health metric analysis.

-ROOK offers various add-ons to enhance the integration experience.
+ROOK offers several add-ons that extend the integration experience.
 Some add-ons are activated by default, while others must be requested.
-Clients requiring additional capabilities should contact their account manager.
+To activate an optional add-on, contact the ROOK support team or your account manager.

 |---|---|---|